isomerpages/edb-ostln/pages/About Us.md

 ---
 The Office for Space Technology & Industry (OSTIn) is Singapore’s national space office.

-Led by Executive Director David Tan, OSTIn is responsible for:
+OSTIn is responsible for:
-(a) nurturing the development of space technologies to serve national imperatives; (b) growing a globally competitive space industry in Singapore; (c) fostering an enabling regulatory environment for Singapore’s space activities; (d) establishing international partnerships and contributing to the development of multilateral norms on space; (e) supporting the development of Singapore’s future workforce through space-based STEM outreach.
+1. nurturing the development of space technologies to serve national imperatives;
+2. growing a globally competitive space industry in Singapore;
+3. fostering an enabling regulatory environment for Singapore’s space activities;
+4. establishing international partnerships and contributing to the development of multilateral norms on space;
+5. supporting the development of Singapore’s future workforce through space-based STEM outreach.